Carlyle Blackwell

 Carlyle Blackwell (January 20, 1884 – June 17, 1955) was an American silent film actor, director and producer.

 Early years

 Blackwell was born in Troy, Pennsylvania.
-He studied at Cornell University before J. Stewart Blackton discovered him and turned his interest to acting.
+He studied at Cornell University before J. Stuart Blackton discovered him and turned his interest to acting.

 Career

 He made his film debut in the 1910 Vitagraph Studios production of Uncle Tom's Cabin directed by J. Stuart Blackton.
 Between then and 1930, when talkies ended his acting career, he appeared in more than 180 films.
 For his contributions to the film industry, Blackwell has a motion pictures star on the Hollywood Walk of Fame at 6340 Hollywood Boulevard.
 In his later years he was also active as a producer and writer.
 After his final film in 1930, Blackwell turned to performing on stage in live theatre.

 Personal life and death

 On July 8, 1909, he married Ruth Hartman.
 In 1923, he divorced Hartman.
 On July 19, 1926, in London, he married Leah Barnato.
 In 1933, he and Barnato divorced, and he married Avonne Taylor.
 In 1934, the couple purchased a farmhouse estate in Brookfield, Connecticut.
 They were divorced in 1936.
 He later was married to Nancy Nichelson Bradsby, widow of Hillerich & Bradsby baseball bat executive Frank Bradsby, until her death in 1947.
 In 1948 he married Ann Enoch, and they were still wed when he died.

 On June 17, 1955, Blackwell died in Miami, aged 71.